gobah/DIC-ACHIEVE/conflict.md

-master branch
-I wrote on branch b
+I wrote on master branch